Learning Optimal Stable Matches in Decentralized Markets with Unknown Preferences: Proof of Theorem

 \section{Proof of Theorem}

-The proof of Theorem 1 relies on several existing results from the literature on learning in games and two-sided matching markets, as well as some novel results on best-response dynamics in matching games available in the full version of the text \cite{shah2024learning}.
-We combine these results to complete our proof below.
+The proof of Theorem 1 relies on several existing results from the literature on learning in games and two-sided matching markets.
+First, in Sections \ref{subsection:stochastic} and \ref{subsection:matching}, we present and extend existing results from Markov process theory and matching theory, respectively.
+Then, we combine these results to complete our proof in Section \ref{subsection:proof}.